cwg999/AS400PasswordChanger/README.md

 ## Installation

-To set up the environment, you need to use openJDK (java) and JTOpen (IBM Java Toolkit http://www-03.ibm.com/systems/power/software/i/toolbox/downloads.html)
+To set up the environment, you need to use openJDK (java) and JTOpen (IBM Java Toolkit http://www-03.ibm.com/systems/power/software/i/toolbox/downloads.html) Download and install both.

+Using eclipse, add the import the project via directory import.

 Add an the openJDK as an alternate JRE in the project:  java-1.8.0-openjdk-1.8.0.111-3